electrode-io/ern-container-publisher-git/README.md

 publisher.publish({
   /* Local file system path to the Container */ containerPath,
   /* Version of the Container.
-Will result in a git tag. */ containerVersion,
+Will result in a Git tag. */ containerVersion,
-  /* Remote git repository url (ssh or https) */ url,
+  /* Remote Git repository url (ssh or https) */ url,
   /* Extra config specific to this publisher */ extra?: {